Jashuah/Technical-Writing/README.md

 ### Troubleshooting guide
 * If you experience any issues creating a Simply account or transfering money from Simply to another bank, please contact the customer support team via WhatsApp at _+7-747-744-4077_.
-* If you encounter any problems while making a payment through Jusan, you can use the personal assistant feature in the Jusan app for assistance.
+* If you encountered any problems while making a payment through Jusan, you can use the personal assistant feature in the Jusan app for assistance.